lookatmoon/epa-literature-mining/text-approach/README.md

     Please run text_based_LR.py.

 In the fine grained method:
-    We divide the training set by chpaters and train separately.
+    We divide the training set into 16 portions by chapters (or groups of sections) and train these independent models separately.

 ## Some tools used in this pipeline: